Yunasawa-Studio/YNL-General-Toolbox/Editor/Mains/Windows/Animation Repathing/README.md

 > ```
 > then you should reload your scene or reenter prefab mode.
 If the error you have is not this, please tell me about it.
 >
 > <b>Be careful when trying to undo after you use automatic features, some of them may cause unexpected errors.
-(This will be fix soon)</b>
+(Might be fix in the future)</b>

 <br>